Jerome-Maurin/vmdb2-wrapper/README.md

 # Getting started

-You can either download an already built image from [the Github Releases](https://github.com/Jerome-Maurin/vmdb2-wrapper/releases) or [the Github Actions (nigthly builds)](https://github.com/Jerome-Maurin/vmdb2-wrapper/actions) (needs to be logged-in) and then skip to [**Writing the image to an SD-card**](https://github.com/Jerome-Maurin/vmdb2-wrapper/blob/master/README.md#Writing-the-image-to-an-SD-card)
+You can either download an already built image from [the projetct's Github Releases](https://github.com/Jerome-Maurin/vmdb2-wrapper/releases) or [the projetct's Github Actions (nigthly builds)](https://github.com/Jerome-Maurin/vmdb2-wrapper/actions) (needs to be logged-in) and then skip to [**Writing the image to an SD-card**](https://github.com/Jerome-Maurin/vmdb2-wrapper/blob/master/README.md#Writing-the-image-to-an-SD-card)

 #### Or